UNIX Weapons School Weekplan

 - The Internet backbone.
 Preserving service via anycast networking.
 Threats to the Internet.
 PMTUD / MSS black holes.

 - Bufferbloat.
 Perils of the end-user network.
 Hardware design of fast networking devices.
-The CODEL queue discipline.
+The CODEL and CAKE queue disciplines.

 - IPv6.
 Algorithms for IPv6.
 Zeroconf.
 PXE.
 Ad-hoc and mesh networking.
 Algorithms for fragmentation and sequencing.
 Intranet threats.